Like sleep and proper nutrition, stress-management is absolutely critical for recovery.

 You see, stress is basically a call to action.
 You notice a problem.
 Action is taken to resolve the problem.
 You learn from it for next time.
 BOOM stress gone and you’re better for it.

-Short-term stress can motivate you and can be used to get up off your a*s and make sh*t happen.
+Short-term stress can be motivating, and it can be used as fuel to help you get up and make stuff happen.